williamouyang/okta.github.io/docs/api/rest/policy.md

 This API supports the following **policy operations**:

-* Get all policies of a specific type  for an org
+* Get all policies of a specific type
 * Create, read, update, and delete a policy
 * Activate and deactivate a policy